AI Search Optimization: The Complete Guide to Getting Cited (2026)

 AI search optimization is the work of becoming one of those named sources.
 The discipline is sometimes called GEO (Generative Engine Optimization), a term coined by researchers at Princeton, Georgia Tech, The Allen Institute, and IIT Delhi in a landmark 2023 study that tested optimization tactics across thousands of AI-generated responses.
 For a full breakdown of the framework, see our guide on what GEO is and how it works.

 The core difference from SEO: Domain Authority has a correlation of only r=0.18 with AI citation — nearly irrelevant.
 According to SE Ranking's study of 129K domains, the factors that determine whether AI cites you are fundamentally different from the factors that determine whether Google ranks you.
+The implication for budget and resource allocation is significant: the work that earns AI citations is not always the same work that earns SEO rankings, and teams that conflate the two underinvest in the tactics that matter most for AI visibility.

 Every AI search platform follows a three-stage pipeline — retrieval, evaluation, and synthesis — and each stage is a separate optimization surface for your content.